alterNERDtive/bindED/README.md

 ## Usage

-You don’t have to do anything!
+Before starting VoiceAttack with the plugin installed, make sure that you have loaded the game at least once!
+That will create the directory structure the plugin is going to read from.
+You also need to have changed _any_ key in controls options.
+You will probably have made some changes anyway.

+For Horizons players, that’s it!
 When VoiceAttack loads, bindED will automatically detect your bindings.
 It will also keep a watchful eye on Elite’s bindings folder and reload them when there is a change!

+For Odyssey players, there is an additional caveat: you have to use the same preset for all 4 sections (general, ship, SRV, foot).
+Sadly it’s not apparent from the files which binds belong to which.

 If something goes awry, you can still manually call the `loadbinds` plugin context to force a refresh.